ietf-rats-wg/eat/draft-ietf-rats-eat.md

 sequential.

 UEIDs MUST be universally and globally unique across manufacturers and countries.
+See {{ueidrulesforcreating}}.

 UEIDs MUST also be unique across protocols and systems, as tokens are intended to be embedded in many different protocols and systems.
 No two products anywhere, even in completely different industries made by two different manufacturers in two different